Visuospatial ability: Gender differences

 According to certain studies, men on average have one standard deviation higher spatial intelligence quotient than women.
 This domain is one of the few where clear sex differences in cognition appear.
 Researchers at the University of Toronto say that differences between men and women on some tasks that require spatial skills are largely eliminated after both groups play a video game for only a few hours.
-Although Herman Witkin had claimed women are more "visually dependent" than men, this has recently been disputed.
+Although Herman Witkin had claimed women are more "visually dependent" than men, this has been disputed.

 The gender difference in spatial ability was found to be attributed to morphological differences between male and female brains.
 The parietal lobe is a part of the brain that is recognized to be involved in spatial ability, especially in 2d- and 3d mental rotation.
 Researchers at the University of Iowa found that the thicker grey matter in the parietal lobe of females led to a disadvantage in mental rotations, and that the larger surface areas of the parietal lobe of males led to an advantage in mental rotations.
 The results found by the researches support the notion that gender differences in spatial abilities arose during human evolution such that both sexes cognitively and neurologically developed to behave adaptively.
 However, the effect of socialization and environment on the difference in spatial ability is still open for debate.

 Other studies suggest gender differences in spatial thinking may be explained by a stereotype threat effect.
 The fear of fulfilling stereotypes negatively affects the performance which results in a self-fulfilling prophecy.